vietbuiminh/force-academic-mk/_pages/research.md

 	<figcaption>Left: Schematic diagram showing the depsotion of slackwater sediments.
 Right: Close up of slackwater sediments.</figcaption>
 </figure>

-### Climate, base level, and river systems
-**Glacially Modulated Base Level Change Impacts on River Channel Long Profile**
+## Glacially Modulated Base Level Change Impacts on River Channel Long Profile

 As the Laurentide Ice Sheet retreated after the Last Glacial Maximum, pulses of glacial sediment and meltwater dramatically altered base level for tributaries connected to the then proglacial Mississippi River.
 By pairing glacial chronology with river channel long profile evolution and bedrock morphology during this period, we are able to build a field-based dataset that demonstrates how rivers respond to changing base level without additional tectonic signals.
 This, in turn, allows us to test models of how transport-limited river systems respond to perturbations using real world, physically-based data.